Noncommutative Cotlar identities for groups acting on tree-like structures: Introduction

-Left orderable groups include: \begin{itemize} \item Torsion-free abelian groups; \item Torsion-free nilpotent groups; \item Free groups $\FF_r$; \item Braid groups $B_n$; \item Right-angled Artin groups; \item Baumslag-Solitar groups $\BS(1, n)$ for $n \geq 2$; \item Surface groups; \item The Thompson group $F$. \end{itemize} We manage to obtain explicit examples of $L_p$-bounded Fourier multipliers on each of these families of groups.
-Furthermore, there are known examples of left orderable groups that have Serre's property $(\mathrm{FA})$.
-For instance, let $\widetilde{\PSL}_2(\RR) \onto \PSL_2(\RR)$ be the universal cover of $\PSL_2(\RR)$ and let $D(2,3,7) \subset \PSL_2(\RR)$ be the $(2,3,7)$-triangular group.
-Then, the lifting $\Gamma$ of $D(2,3,7)$ to $\widetilde{\PSL}_2(\RR)$ is an example of a group with Serre's property $(\mathrm{FA})$ that is also left-orderable \cite{Bergman1991Orderable, CornulierKar2011, Khoi2003cut, Serre1980Trees}.

 \textbf{Graphs of groups and Bass-Serre theory.} A wealth of examples of multipliers satisfying \eqref{eq:CotlarFactor} can be obtained from Bass-Serre theory ---which allows to classify groups acting on trees without edge inversions--- see \cite{Serre1980Trees}.
 Indeed, given a group acting on a tree $\sG \acts T$, it is possible to build a graph by taking the quotient with respect to the action $X = T/\sG$ and associating to each vertex and to each edge its corresponding stabilizer.
-Observe that, due to the lack of edge inversions, the stabilizer of an edge embeds into the stabilizers of its extremes.
+Due to the lack of edge inversions, the stabilizer of an edge embeds into the stabilizers of its extremes.
 This structure ---a graph with groups on its edges and vertices and such that the groups at the edges embed into the extremes of said edge--- is called a \emph{graph of groups}.
-In our case, we will denote it by $\XX$.
-Like in the case of graphs, it is possible to define the universal cover of $\XX$, $\widetilde{\XX} \to \XX$, such that its underlying graph is a tree and its fundamental group $\pi_1(\XX)$ acts as Deck's transformations of $\widetilde{\XX} \to \XX$.
-The main point of the theory is that $\pi_1(\XX) \cong \sG$ and the action of $\pi_1(\XX) \acts \widetilde{\XX}$ recovers $\sG \acts T$.
+Let us denote it by $\XX$.
+Like in the case of graphs, it is possible to define a sort universal cover of $\XX$ such that its underlying graph is a tree $\widetilde{X}$ and its fundamental group $\pi_1(\XX)$ acts as Deck's transformations of the covering.
+The main point of the theory is that $\pi_1(\XX) \cong \sG$ and the action of $\pi_1(\XX) \acts \widetilde{X}$ recovers $\sG \acts T$.

-Elementary examples of graphs of groups include Higman-Neumann-Neumann (HNN) extensions and free products.
-While the case of free products gives examples in the spirit of Mei-Ricard \cite{MeiRicard2017FreeHilb}, the multipliers associated with actions of HNN extensions on their Bass-Serre trees gives new families of examples.
-A simple example of a HNN extension is given by the \emph{Baumslag-Solitar groups} $B(n,m)$ with $m,n\in \ZZ$.
-First, notice that every subgroup of $\ZZ$ is of the form $\ell \ZZ$ for $\ell \in \ZZ_+$, and as such they are all isomorphic.
-Pick two of them $n \ZZ, m \ZZ \subset \ZZ$.
-The Baumlag-Solitar group is the minimal extension of $\ZZ$ for which the two subgroups are conjugate

-By Theorem \ref{thm:TheoremB}, the action of $\BS(n,m)$ on its Bass-Serre tree yields a bounded Hilbert transform satisfying \eqref{eq:NCCotlar}.
-While $\BS(n,m)$ has $\ZZ$ quotients, and therefore fails Serre's property $(\mathrm{FA})$, the Hilbert transform obtained is not covered by the examples of Mei and Ricard.
-This is explained in more detail in Section \ref{S:BS}